graveyard420woo/StreamGolf/README.md

 Commands:

+  any chat message - the chatter's golfer takes one shot.

-  !golf - your golfer takes ten shots
+  !golf - your golfer takes ten shots.

   !tree or !plant - grows a tree, sunflower or cactus for the chatter. (one plant per chatter)

   !flag - shows a little flag where the hole is. (cause sometimes is hard to see)

-  !meteor - spawns a random meteor
+  !meteor - spawns a random meteor.

-  !meteorshower - spawns a bunch of random meteors
+  !meteorshower - spawns a bunch of random meteors.

-  !lightning - spawns a random lightning strike
+  !lightning - spawns a random lightning strike.

-  !lightningstorm - spawns a bunch of random lightning strikes
+  !lightningstorm - spawns a bunch of random lightning strikes.

-  !wildfire - spawns a random wildfire
+  !wildfire - spawns a random wildfire.

-  !forestfire - spawns a bunch of random wildfires
+  !forestfire - spawns a bunch of random wildfires.

   !shawn
   !winter